Haotianz94/FluidFreeSurface/ReadMe.md

  * Used Raytracing in Maya 2015 for non real-time rendering
  * Programed using C++

-##Algorithm Framework
+## Algorithm Framework

 For each iteration:

 1. Calculate the simulation time step
-2. Update the particles¡¯ position according to the current velocity field
+2. Update the particlesÂ¡Â¯ position according to the current velocity field
 3. Update each cell type as fluid or air according to whether it contains particles
 4. Set boundary conditions for new fluid cells
 5. Update current velocity field based on the Navier-Strokes Equations